lionkor/antsim3/README.md

 This is a quick guide for experienced devs.
 Inexperienced devs should check out the other sections below.

-1. Ensure you have sfml and boost installed and up-to-date (dev headers, too)
+1. Ensure you have boost installed and up-to-date (dev headers, too) and all dependencies of SFML
 2. Clone this repo recursively
 3. Make a new directory for the build files, e.g. antsim3/build
 4. Run cmake